 QPQ Black Finish

-The VMOS™ variable mass, integrally buffered carrier is a game-changer for suppressed semi-autos.
+The steel versions of the VMOS™ variable mass, integrally buffered carrier are a game-changer for suppressed semi-autos.

 The popularity of suppressors is red hot.
 Still, there is a lot of frustration about running detachable suppressors versus running a full-time suppressed platform.
 Which is easier to manage?
 Running detachable suppressors on gas guns generates a laundry list of difficult-to-remedy problems.
 The VMOS™ is the solution.
 For AR owners using a detachable suppressor, this carrier sooths the two main pain points.